johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 To **Remove Excess Cookies for a Host** given a host _host_:

-1. Let _insecureCookies_ be all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is false.
+1. Let _insecureCookies_ be a list of references to all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is false.

 1. Sort _insecureCookies_ by earliest last-access-time first.

-1. Let _secureCookies_ be all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is true.
+1. Let _secureCookies_ be a list of references to all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is true.

 1. Sort _secureCookies_ by earliest last-access-time first.